Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ## Initial Setup
 The dealer is chosen as usual, and the cards are dealt to each player as previously described- 7 cards to each player and 6 to the field, with the remainder as the draw pile.

-If 6 people are playing, then there will be nothing left of the deck to serve as a draw pile, but this will be remedied shortly.
+If 6 people are playing, then there will be nothing left of the deck to serve as a draw pile, but this will be remedied at the end of the dropout phase.

 Misdeals are checked for, and the field multiplier is determined as usual.